muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

+Twitter..
 What's going on over there?
-It seems centrists took a big dump in that place, and their CEO is powerless to do anything, essentially a figurehead.
+It seems centrists took a big dump in the place, and their CEO is powerless to do anything, essentially a figurehead.

 "@dancohen3000